Hodge modules and Singular Hermitian Metrics: Proofs

 \textbf{Step 1}.
-If $D$ is a simple normal crossing divisor, we can choose $s_1,\ldots,s_n$ to be the coordinates on $X$ such that $D=\cup \{ s_i=0 \}$.
-By Theorem~\ref{thm:higher dimension hodge metric}, over any region of the form
+If $D$ is a simple normal crossing divisor, choose $s_1,\ldots,s_n$ to be the coordinates on $X$ such that $D=\cup \{ s_i=0 \}$.
+By the asymptotics of Hodge metrics proved by Cattani-Kaplan-Schmid \cite{CKS} (a precise formulation can be found at \cite[Theorem 5.1]{CK82}), over any region of the form

 $\abs{\sigma}^2_h$ is bounded above by sums of products of logarithm functions in $\abs{s_i}$.
 In particular, it is integrable with respect to the standard Lebesgue measure on this region.
-Since we can cover the neighborhood of any point of $D$ using finite regions of this type, it follows that $\sigma$ is locally $L^2$ near $D$.
+Since we can cover the neighborhood of any point of $D$ using finite regions of this type, it follows that $\abs{\sigma}^2_h$ is integrable on $X$ with respect to the Lebesgue measure.

 \textbf{Step 2}.
-If $D$ is an arbitrary divisor, we can choose a log resolution
+If $D$ is an arbitrary divisor, choose a log resolution